-2. Use and working of State of Charge (SOC)
+2. Use and working of State of Charge (SOC) in a Hub2 system

 In a HUB2 assistant the SOC is used.
 From the SOC a flag is derived named SOCLow.
 This flag can be either true or false.
 The assistant will allow to enter a SOCLowLevel and a SOCHighLevel.
 This flag is determined as follows: